FreakingLoki/Loki-s-Lil-RPG/README.md

 This program was a project given to me by Codecademy.
 The purpose of this project was to generate output to the user consisting of at least three items, each randomized.
 I decided to make a character generator that heavily uses `Math.random()` to generate some stats and then looks through a few arrays to generate a name and a short bio for the character.

 ## To Do List:
+  * clean up styling on the outputs
+  * seriously rethink the fonts
   * add a generator and random selector for character race
   * may add an "evaluation" that determines what the character would be good or bad at
-  * moonshot goal: build a website that runs the script and displayes the output character

 ## Goals:
 the program will generate a Fantasy world character stat sheet.
-Similar to, but not following the rules of Dungeons and Dragons or other tabletop role playing games.
-This character sheet will be an output in the console (for now) that includes a name, a character class, a short biography, and stats.
+Similar to, but not following the rules of Dungeons and Dragons or other role playing games.
+This character sheet will be output on the webpage that includes a name, a character class, a short biography, and some basic and compound stats.

-the output will start with a name followed by a short bio then the stats for the character generated.
+the output will start with a name followed by a short bio then the stats for the generated character.

-### Stats:
+### Generated Character Sheet:
   * Name
+  * Alignment
+  * Class
   * Biography
   * Luck (affects all other rolls)
   * Strength
   * Vitality (for health)
   * Dexterity
-  * Agility (for stunts)
+  * Agility (for stamina or sneaking)
   * Intelligence
-  * Wisdom (for focus)
+  * Wisdom (for mana or spellcasting)
   * Charisma

   #### Vitality, Agility, and Wisdom